sunnybhambhani/todayslearning/inProgress/k8s_deploy_best_practicies.md

 In today's world, Kubernetes is being used in almost every organization, and deploying an application in Kubernetes can be a bit daunting if not done properly.

-Nevertheless, by adhering to best practises, you can make sure your deployment is reliable, scalable, and maintainable.
+Nevertheless, by adhering to best practises, you can make sure your deployments are reliable, scalable, and maintainable.

 Here are some recommendations for optimal practises: